rust-lang/book/src/ch11-02-running-tests.md

 When you run multiple tests, by default they run in parallel using threads.
-This means the tests will finish running faster so you can get feedback quicker on whether or not your code is working.
+This means the tests will finish running faster so you can get feedback quicker on whether your code is working.
 Because the tests are running at the same time, make sure your tests don’t depend on each other or on any shared state, including a shared environment, such as the current working directory or environment variables.

 For example, say each of your tests runs some code that creates a file on disk